MeowSpark/gooey/README.md

 ## File Formats

 ### Manifest Format
-TBD, but will be fully backward compatible with Wally's and should remain similar to Cargo's and Rotriever's Manifest.
+TBD, but will be fully backward compatible with rbxpm's and should remain similar to Cargo's and Rotriever's Manifest.

 ### Lockfile Format
 TBD, but will likely be a different structure.

 ## Registries
 TBD.
-Expect support with Wally's registry in some way.
+Expect support with rbxpm's registry in some way.

 ## License